SIX SONGS (LIEDER), OP. 85

 enters with new music, beginning with another striking motion to

-moves back to the home key.
-The entire passage slows and
+line moves back to the home key.
+The entire passage slows

-softens.
-The piano now plays broken chords in an irregular
+and softens.
+The piano now plays broken chords in an

-triplet rhythm in the left hand (similar to Stanza 3 of Sommerabend), and a variation of
+irregular triplet rhythm in the left hand (similar to Stanza 3 of

 chords from the beginning of Sommerabend,

-in the piano's tenor register (an octave lower than the opening
+heard in the piano’s tenor register (an octave lower than the

-of the first song) return to round off the song pair.
-They are
+opening of the first song) return to round off the song

-Text by Siegfried Kapper, adapted from a Serbian folk poem.
+Song).
+Text by Siegfried Kapper, adapted from a

-Gehend (Steadily moving).
-Three-part simple strophic form with
+Three-part simple strophic form with coda.
+A MINOR,

 (The title Mädchenlied is